aidangannon/intropy-coding-test/README.md

 ## Project Overview

-This backend API is built with **FastAPI** and serves as a dynamic data retrieval engine for a metrics dashboard.
-It loads metric definitions and associated SQL queries, executes queries against a relational database, and exposes endpoints to fetch metric data.
-Additionally, it simulates a mock LLM interface for generating new SQL-backed metrics.

-The system is designed to:
+This backend service:

-- Load and validate metrics from JSON and CSV datasets.
+- Loads and validates metric definitions and associated SQL queries from JSON and CSV data sources.
-- Map metrics to SQL queries and execute them on demand.
+- Maps metrics to SQL and executes queries against a PostgreSQL database using a **code-first** SQLAlchemy ORM approach.
-- Provide health-check and metrics endpoints with robust error handling.
-- Support token-based authentication with AWS Cognito.
-- Use dependency injection and Pydantic models for clear contract definitions.
+- Manages database sessions explicitly using a **unit of work pattern** for clear transaction boundaries.
+- Caches complex aggregate query results with a **TTL-based memory cache** to optimize performance while avoiding memory bloat.
+- Applies **dependency injection** via the `punq` container to keep modules decoupled and testable.
+- Enforces strict API contracts with **Pydantic models** validating input/output schemas.
+- Drives API behavior with **BDD-style acceptance tests** for maintainability and regression safety.
+- Secures endpoints with **AWS Cognito JWT authentication**, validating tokens against well-known keys.
-- Enable containerized deployment and automated CI/CD workflows.
+- Supports containerized deployment with Docker and automated CI/CD pipelines via GitHub Actions.

-This project adheres closely to Intropy’s brief, focusing on both AI-augmented productivity and code clarity — all core components are explained and fully controlled by me.
+- Integrates a mock AI endpoint simulating LLM-generated SQL to dynamically add new metrics.

+The architecture prioritizes code clarity, modularity, and ease of explanation, aligning strongly with Intropy’s values of blending AI with robust backend engineering.

 ---